befbrain/Planets/README.md

 ## Notes
 All the above info is very brief so you should look at the comments in the code for more info.
+This sad excuse for documentation is not that great, so if an one sees this, and anyone has any questions than email me at befbrain@gmail.com.